Portrait taken of Madge Trull on leave in Bournemouth, England in October 1943.Margarita "Madge" Trull

 Madge Trull's husband, John, and a Hawker Hurricane, Kenley, England, 1943.Margarita "Madge" Trull

 Madge Trull's husband, Flt Lt John Trull.
-A Spitfire pilot with 403 Squadron (Wolf Squadron), RCAF, John was sent overseas in June 1943 and was stationed at RAF Kenley.
-In February 1944, Mr. Trull was a mission with his squadron when his Spitfire ran out of fuel over Belgium.
-After gliding his plane down, Mr. Trull made contact with a family who then connected him with the Belgian resistance.
+A Spitfire pilot with 403 Squadron (Wolf Squadron), RCAF, John was sent overseas in June 1943.
+In February 1944, Mr. Trull was a mission when he ran out of fuel over Belgium.
+After gliding his plane down, Mr. Trull made contact with the Belgian resistance.
 Following a perilous journey through Belgium, Mr. Trull crossed into France on 6 June 1944 (D-Day).
-Once again making contact with the resistance, Mr. Trull began making plans to return to England.
+Making contact with the resistance again, Mr. Trull made plans to return to England.
 On 7 August 1944, after six months in occupied territory, Mr. Trull was flown back to England along with high-ranking military officials.
 He and Madge reunited that same day.Margarita "Madge" Trull

-Madge and John Trull on their fifty-second wedding anniversary, 1996.
-Madge and John met in Bournmouth, England on 3 July 1943 at a dance hall; as Mr. Trull said in his memoirs, "She was the most beautiful girl I had ever seen!"
+Madge and John Trull on their 52nd wedding anniversary, 1996.
+They met in Bournemouth, England in July 1943.
+Mr. Trull said, "She was the most beautiful girl I had ever seen!"
 By Christmas, they were engaged.
-When Mr. Trull ditched his Spitfire in Belgium and began his long journey back, all Mrs. Trull knew was that her Johnny was missing in action.
-Indeed, Mr. Trull was unable to contact Mrs. Trull or his family in Canada until just prior to his return in August 1944.
-When the two were finally reunited near her WRENs quarters in Stanmore, England, his first words to her were, "When are we getting married?"
+After having to land his plane in Belgium, Mr. Trull was considered missing in action and was unable to contact Mrs. Trull or his family until just prior to his return in August 1944.
+When the two were reunited in England, his first words to her were, "When are we getting married?"
 She replied, "Any time you want!"
-They were married 30 September 1944 and were happily married for fifty-five years.
-As Mrs. Trull said, "we were in love, and loved each other the whole time."Margarita "Madge" Trull
+They were married 30 September 1944 and happily married for 55 years.
+Mrs. Trull said, "we were in love, and loved each other the whole time."Margarita "Madge" Trull

 "Because at the time, if we had divulged anything, we could have either been sent up to detention camp, or… believe it or not, they said shot!
 We were very careful not to speak to anybody about it"